christianbrendel/banana_navigation/README.md

 After 750 episodes the rolling average score over 100 episodes is clearly above the critical value of 13.
 During training the agent's Q-network was retrained every 4 timesteps.
 A epsilon-greedy policy was used with a constant epsilon of 0.01.
 See `train.ipynb` for more details.

-### Further Details
+### Further Details (Report)

-For further details about the used algorithm itself please take a look at the report.
+For further details about the used algorithm itself please take a look at this report: https://www.notion.so/Report-Project-1-41e6027a45bc487db06fcfb3603b8a3c